Sapein/Scout/README.md

 It's a relatively basic implementation of what is needed specifically for 'The Campfire' and nothing more.
 I do intend on adding more features over-time, however we have to start somewhere.

-If you see a feature you need, and want to use Nerris feel free to request it, just keep in mind it might not happen right away, that is unless you also wish to submit a PR for that feature.
+If you see a feature you need, and want to use Scout feel free to request it, just keep in mind it might not happen right away, that is unless you also wish to submit a PR for that feature.

 ### Why is this project open sourced?